Over the last few weeks you may have read or heard about Ramadan.

 Mission of Hope volunteers being thanked by SSI Catherine Sell

-SSI Acting Manager Community Engagement and Capacity Melita Smilovic said that Mission of Hope had been so generous with meals that the leftovers were distributed to even more clients in need through SSI offices at Ashfield, Parramatta and Auburn.
+SSI Acting Manager Community Engagement and Capacity Melita Smilovic said that Mission of Hope had been so generous with meals that the leftovers were distributed to even more people in need through SSI offices at Ashfield, Parramatta and Auburn.

 “Many of our clients celebrate Ramadan so we are grateful that they have chosen SSI as an organisation to support.”